 The purpose of NEM is to change the baseline/setpoint of the unit providing FCR to restore the SOC.
-NEM is only allowed to be activated when the system is in normal state, which is when the frequency is within the normal band (+/- 100 mHz deviation from 50 Hz).
-When the frequency is outside the normal band (+/- 100 mHz), the entity must disable NEM.
+NEM is only allowed to be activated when the system is in normal state, which is when the frequency is within the normal band (+/- 100 mHz), the entity must disable NEM.
 If the unit is close to a full depletion, the unit must enter Alert State Energy Management (AEM).